stijn-dejongh/ars-rethorica/manuscript/book2chapter20.md

 two kinds, example and enthymeme (for the maxim is part of an enthymeme).
 Let us then first speak of the example; for the example resembles induction, and induction is a beginning. [^^19_1]

 There are two kinds of examples; namely, one which consists in relating things that have happened before, and another in inventing them oneself.
-The latter areThere are two kinds of examples; namely, one which consists in relating things that have happened before, and another in inventing them oneself.
 The latter are subdivided into comparisons or fables, such as those of Aesop and the Libyan. [^^19_2] It would be an instance of the historical kind of example, if one were to say that it is necessary to make preparations against the Great King and not to allow him to subdue Egypt ; for Darius did not cross over to Greece until he had obtained possession of Egypt ; but as soon as he had done so, he did.
 Again, Xerxes did not attack us until he had obtained possession of that country, but when he had,